 - Analyse traffic by source.
 The issue may not be the page content but the source of the traffic itself – it’s more important to understand whether it is search traffic or from display campaigns, your email broadcast (or someone else’s) or social media, and which keywords end in a high bounce rate.
 If yours is an eCommerce store you might find higher bounce rates from shopping comparison sites, for example.

-- Analyse bounce rate in context of conversion rate.
+- Analyse bounce rate in the context of conversion rate.
 A page with a 60% bounce rate might seem alarming, but if that page also has a 10% conversion rate, that’s still likely to be amazing.

 - Don’t create additional pages the user should navigate to.
 This might improve your bounce rate, but is detrimental to the user experience and will probably reduce your conversion rate.
 That’s just plain nuts.

 Pages That Typically Have High Bounce Rates (and shouldn’t concern you)